Last weekend I attended The Sits Girls Bloggy Boot Camp in Atlanta.

-In the name of adventure I flew into Nashville where Susan lives and we made the drive to Atlanta together.
+In the name of adventure I flew into Nashville and made the drive to Atlanta.
 The countryside, beginning to show the colors of fall, was spectacular.
 To my dismay, I didn’t take even one photo.
 Not a blasted one.

 Driving into Atlanta was its own kind of terrific.